dmaasland/eset-rulegen/README.md

-# ESET Detection & Response rule generator
+# ESET Enterprise Inspector rule generator

 Please refer to the rule guide for a full reference of all available options.
 The rule guide can be found [here](https://help.eset.com/tools/eei/eei_rules_guide_1.6.pdf).